 Exhibitions at The Leeds Library

-The Leeds Library’s exhibition programme aims to bring our collections to life through regular digital and in person displays.
+The Leeds Library’s exhibition programme aims to bring our collections to life through regular digital and in house displays.
 Each exhibition focuses on a theme and draws on books from both the historic and contemporary Library collections.
 Through this unique lens, we explore a multitude of historical and cultural subjects – from the UK and beyond.
 Here, you can dive into our digital archive to discover previous exhibitions and exclusive digital content.

 Yorkshire Art and Artists.
 May – August 2023